ehealthsuisse/EPR-by-example/files/AuthenticateUser.md

 The sequence consists of the following steps, each using assigned transaction messages:

 - [01 ..
 04] The user (claimant) is redirected to the identity provider via the user agent (browser) with a SAML 2.0 *AuthnRequest* message.
-- [05] The user (claimant) authenticates at the identity provider with her authenticiation means.
+- [05] The user (claimant) authenticates at the identity provider with her authentication means.
 - [06 ..
 07] The identity provider responds a SAML 2.0 artifact in a HTTP redirect to the primary system (relying party).
 - [08] The primary system sends a *ArtifactResolve* message to resolve the SAML artifact to the SAML 2 IdP Assertion via the SOAP backchannel.
 - [09] The IdP responds the IdP Assertion in the *ArtifactResponse* message.